 The ultrasound machine uses sound waves to identify different densities of soft tissue in the body.
 It takes a skilled practitioner to guide the probe around the abdominal organs.
-We are fortunate that both Dr Jen Stewart and Dr Eamon Grattan-Smith have a special interest in ultrasound and have had further post graduate training.
+We are fortunate that Dr Eamon Grattan-Smith has a special interest in ultrasound and has had further post graduate training.

 Animals having an abdominal ultrasound should have an empty stomach and may need sedation for the procedure.
 To get a clear image the abdominal area is shaved close to the skin very high on either side of the abdomen.